 A related party is, broadly speaking, a close family member, a company or trust or a partner in a partnership that is controlled by an SMSF member and his or her associates.

 A related trust includes a unit trust where an SMSF member and his or her associates hold more than 50 per cent interest in the unit trust or are said to be in control.

-Investing via a unit trust means only a very small percentage of an SMSF assets can be used if working by itself or with related parties.
+Investing via a unit trust means only a very small percentage of SMSF assets can be used if working by itself or with related parties.

-This does not allow a larger percentage ownership and forces many SMSF to invest via the LRBA rules, which can be restrictive as well as having more administrative requirements.
+This does not allow larger percentage ownership and forces many SMSF to invest via the LRBA rules, which can be restrictive as well as having more administrative requirements.